Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Analysis in the drift regime

 \subsection{Local mass concentration}

 In this section, we show that in the first steps of the learning process, the parameters tends to concentrate with high probability around the local minima of the loss function.
-Assuming without loss of generality that $0$ is a local minimum of $L$, we would like to obtain an estimate on the following quantity
+Assuming without loss of generality that $0$ is a local minimum of $L$, we would like to obtain an estimate on the following quantity, for small values of $r$

-The main problem is that the variation of this quantity depends on the flux on the boundary of $B_\varepsilon(0)$ which is a priori unknown.
+The main problem is that the variation of this quantity depends on the flux on the boundary of $B_r(0)$ which is a priori unknown.
 Namely, if we try to differentiate this quantity using the equation of the probability density function, we obtain

 Since this variation is complicated to estimate with \eqref{local mass} to close the differential inequality, we will consider a different quantity with a controllable variation.
 To motivate this new approach, let us consider the following continuity equation ($\varepsilon=0$)